 I’ve graduated from that graduation weekend behavior.
 Not only am I not cheap enough to drink that nastiness the following day, but I’m too proud to drink a light beer like that when it’s cold, carbonated, and sediment-free.
 It seems I’ve found my way, or at least I’ve found a better beer.

 In addition to buying the occasional $22 bottle of beer, we avoid being cheap in a number of ways.
-A couple of the antonyms to cheap are generous and charitable, and we try to embrace those traits.
+A couple of the antonyms for cheap are generous and charitable, and we try to embrace those traits.

 We are generous at times.
 I feel like we host as many or more gatherings and parties as we attend.
 That may just speak to our popularity or lack thereof as infrequent invitees, but the presence of 5 or 6 home-brewed ales and ciders on draft in our basement may have something to do with our frequent hosting.